SkillfulElectro/em_webshare/README.md

 - just start the application from cli and open the browser on the other device using your ipv4 and port which app provides

 ## Goal
-- install App on one device , use on all the devices
+- install an App on one device , use on all of the devices

 Demo UI : https://skillfulelectro.github.io/em_webshare/